Peace Corps Paul d. coverdell Fellowships

 Prospective students wishing to be considered for the fellowship must begin the process by applying here.

 We only accept students who have at least two years of nonprofit work and/or volunteer experience post their undergraduate experience.
 This is an applied degree so students see the tangibility of the curriculum immediately and the positive impact in the communities they serve.
 Our students represent a diversity of areas in the nonprofit sector, and we are proud to provide an exceptional body of peers for our Coverdell Fellows.
 We have students from human services, arts and healthcare sectors; religiously affiliated organizations; foundations; parochial and secular education; and higher education.
 Each class is capped at a relatively small size—about 30 students—to facilitate a tight-knit community of learners.

 MNA program staff will mentor each Coverdell Fellow during his or her time as an MNA student.
 A three-credit Field Project is a capstone experience for all MNA students.
-Coverdell Fellows are allowed to integrate their Peace Corps experience for this independent project and the Nonprofit Professional Development director will facilitate them in writing a paper based on their individual Peace Corps experience.
+Coverdell Fellows are allowed to integrate their Peace Corps experience for this independent project and the Nonprofit Professional Development Associate Director will facilitate them in writing a paper based on their individual Peace Corps experience.